jericholab/rdl/Calibration Procedures/JL-P1.5-Ice Bath Procedure.md

 JL- P1.5 - Ice Bath Procedure
 =============================
+by Jericho Lab

-Disclaimer: Jericho Laboratory is not responsible for any damage or your safety if you attempt to reproduce this procedure or any other procedure shared by Jericho Laboratory.
+**WARNING**: Jericho Laboratory is not responsible for any damage or your safety if you attempt to reproduce this procedure or any other procedure shared by Jericho Laboratory.
 DO NOT move a vessel filled with fluid.

 **Introduction**